 Our approach to design was to take inspiration from nature and be in harmony with it.
 Some now describe Vana as being contemporary and its energy as special, even transformative.
 Vana never wished to align to a specific aesthetic identity, but its spirit and DNA are most certainly Indian, as is most of what you find at Vana.

-It is our wish for the Retreat to one day appear as if, immersed in nature, existing quietly but vibrantly, together with many other creatures for whom Vana has become home.
+It is our wish for the Retreat to appear as if arising from nature, existing quietly but vibrantly, together with many other creatures for whom Vana has become home.

 Vana is located on Mussoorie Road, Dehradun, India.
 It is a 1 hour 15 minute drive from Dehradun’s Jolly Grant airport and approximately a 45-minute drive from Dehradun railway station.